mateujcic/Weather/README.md

 ### How to run

-1. Open the weather folder in Visual Studio Code.
+1. Open the weather folder (the folder should be named Weather-main) in Visual Studio Code.
 2. In the built-in terminal run ```$ npm install```.
 3. Once the dependencies have installed run ```$ npm run dev``` to start the app.